mattmc3/ez-compinit/README.md

 ## How do I customize it?

+> _Note: Be sure to set all customization variables and zstyles before loading this plugin._

 This plugin will place the completion dump file at the following location by default:
 `${XDG_CACHE_HOME:-$HOME/.cache}/zsh/zcompdump`.
 You can override this by setting the `ZSH_COMPDUMP` variable like so: